Project-Alpaca/LKP/README.md

 # Known issues / Erratas

+- (LKP-Core v1.0) The reverse voltage protection diode (D1) does not protect C12.
+Proceed with caution when connecting the power to make sure the polarity is correct.
-- (LKP-Core v1.0) When used with LKP-Assy, connector J4, J5 and J6 may collide with the bottom of LKP-Assy.
+- (LKP-Core v1.1) When used with LKP-Assy, connector J4, J5 and J6 may collide with the bottom of LKP-Assy.
 A workaround would be soldering all the specified connectors on the back side of the PCB instead.